 - Human-use areas

-Transform your yard into an oasis for butterflies, bees, and hummingbirds.
+Want to transform your yard into an oasis for butterflies, bees, and hummingbirds?
 This workshop will teach you the vital components of a pollinator-friendly landscape.
-We’ll offer a closer look at Florida’s native pollinators, including hands-on pollinator ID activities.
+We’ll offer a closer look at Florida’s native pollinators, including insect ID activities.
 This workshop will cover landscape design and care tips for making your pollinator habitat appealing to both pollinators and your neighbors, and highlight key native plants for attracting pollinators.